-Members were reminded that in September 2017 it was agreed that ten minute presentations would be made to the Operations Committee on the work of the Health and Wellbeing, Commercial and Environment Sections of the Environmental Health Service on a quarterly basis.
+Members are reminded that in September 2017 it was agreed that ten minute presentations would be made to the Operations Committee on the work of the Health and Wellbeing, Commercial and Environment Sections of the Environmental Health Service on a quarterly basis.

-The final of the three presentations, relating to the Environment Section was given by Helen Harper.
+The final of the three presentations, relating to the Environment Section will be given by Helen Harper.